aler9/raspberry-make/README.md

 3. Edit `config` to suit your needs.

-4. Edit `00base/playbook.yml` to suit your needs.
+4. Edit `00base/playbook.yml` and `01ssh/playbook.yml` to suit your needs.
 Configuration files are Ansible playbooks, whose format is documented [here](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html).
 It is possible to create as many folders as needed, each with a `playbook.yml` file.
 Folders are opened in alphabetical order, and rules are executed sequentially.

 5. Launch:
    ```